BPD dating

 Idealization, then the fall: splitting in love

-The emotional dysregulation that comes with these moments deserves a closer look: we explore it in detail in the article on emotional dysregulation in relationships, with concrete tools for riding out the peaks without breaking everything.
+The emotional dysregulation that can come with these moments deserves a closer look: we explore it in detail in the article on emotional dysregulation in relationships, with concrete tools for riding out the peaks without breaking everything.

 Loving someone with BPD: what actually helps

-If you share your life with someone who has BPD, a few reference points can radically change the dynamic:
+If you share your life with someone who has BPD, these principles may support a healthier dynamic:

 Meeting people who understand intensity